Tim-Maes/GraphR/README.md

 In the core layer we have a custom lightweight handler implementation.
 These are `Handler<TOutput>` for querying data without parameters, and `Handler<TInput, TOutput>` for querying or mutating data with parameters.
 Handler is a abstract class so we can leverage the validation method leveraging FluentValidation.

-You still need to define a interface for DI purpose.
+You still need to define a interface for dependency injection, the handlers are automatically registered as scoped.

 Since we don't use `AutoMapper` to map input types to output types, we just write an extension method `ToOutput()` that maps `TInput` to `ToOutput()`.